-Members can run for election to the Oversight Board, vote in the elections for the Oversight Board, vote to approve or deny new members, and suggest referenda.
+Members can run for election to the Oversight Board, vote in the elections for the Oversight Board and suggest referenda.
 Although a Member may contribute to Evergreen in more than one way, only one vote is allowed per Member.
 Voting by proxy is not permitted.

 Foundation Members shall have the right to inspect the Foundation records at any reasonable time, upon request by the Member.
 Disclosure shall be limited only in the event that disclosing the records would violate the law or a Member’s privacy.
 The Oversight Board shall have the authority to create reasonable policies and procedures governing in what manner the records will be disseminated and at whose expense.